zjfong/building-js-iterators-lab/README.md

 ## Getting started

-1. Fork this repo, and clone it into your `dev` folder on your local machine.
-Make sure you are in `dev` before cloning.
+1. Fork & clone this repo.
 2. Start at `myEach.js`.
 There is already some starter code there; begin by filling in the function body.
 3. Use the included test suite to help you test your solutions (See the section on Tests below).